skoroma1/Cyber-Security-/README.md

 How Confidentiality Works on AWS, Azure, and Splunk:

 AWS:
-IAM (Identity and Access Management): In AWS, you can control access to resources by creating users, roles, and groups.
+IAM (Identity and Access Management): In AWS, you can control resource access by creating users, roles, and groups.
 Each user gets a set of permissions (like a key) that determines what they can and cannot access.
 Encryption: AWS provides encryption for data both in transit (while traveling over the network) and at rest (when stored on disk).
 For example, AWS S3 can automatically encrypt files when they are uploaded.

 Azure:
 Azure Active Directory (AAD): This is Azure's version of IAM.
 You control who has access to your resources using user roles and permissions, much like AWS.
 Encryption: Azure provides automatic encryption of data at rest (using Azure Storage Service Encryption) and in transit (via TLS).

 Splunk:
 Role-Based Access Control (RBAC): Splunk allows you to create roles with specific permissions.
 For example, an admin role can see everything, while a user role might only see specific dashboards.
 Encryption: Splunk supports encryption for data at rest and in transit.
 You can configure SSL encryption for secure communication between Splunk components (like forwarders and indexers).